james98kr/ButterflyD/README.md

 # ButterflyD
-Butterfly counting in bipartite graphs for anomalydetection
+Butterfly counting in bipartite graphs for anomaly detection